Katie Horstman: Overview profile

 A dependable and versatile utility, Horstman excelled as a pitcher and catcher in the All-American Girls Professional Baseball League, being also able to play at third base and all outfield positions.
 As a pitcher, she was the dream of every manager, being a long reliever one day, volunteering to make an emergency start the next, and saving a game out the day after that.
-Horstman also was a good defensive catcher, with a good throwing arm and the ability to get most out of a pitching staff.
+Horstman also was a good defensive catcher, with a good throwing arm and the ability to get the most out of a pitching staff.
 But she was a superb defender at third base, demonstrating good range and throwing from any angle with remarkable accuracy.
 As a hitter, she ranks in the AAGPBL all-time list with a career .286 average (6th) and 23 home runs (11th), despite playing just four of the league's twelve seasons.

 Early life

 A native of Minster, Ohio, Horstman was the youngest girl in a home of six children.
 Whenever they played baseball she did it.
 She started to play on the Catholic Youth Organization softball team in Minster since the fifth grade.
 At 16, she was invited to tryouts for the All-American Girls Professional Baseball League, and signed a contract for $250 a month to play with the Kenosha Comets before the 1951 season.